PARKDALE

 The team works with dogs and cats of all breeds and temperaments, including anxious or reactive pets, helping turn grooming into a more positive experience for both pets and their people.
 Juju Grooms has been recognized for its approach by outlets including The Toronto Star, British Vogue, Glamour, and British GQ.

-Did you know?
+Did You Know?
 Positive-reinforcement grooming can help reduce anxiety by building trust through calm, consistent handling.

 1684 Queen West